 The Field Alliance is one of four major partner organizations involved in this project.
-The programme builds on a strong partnership with well-established organisations that together have many years of experience on dealing with chemicals management issues in the region.
+The programme builds on a strong partnership with well-established organizations that together have many years of experience on dealing with chemicals management issues in the region.
 Implementing partners are the Swedish Chemicals Agency, the Food and Agriculture Organization of the United Nations (FAO), Pesticide Action Network Asia and the Pacific (PAN-AP) and the Field Alliance (TFA).
-The geographical scope of the Programme is South-East Asia and has a primary focus on the Mekong region countries.
+The geographical scope of the Programme is Southeast Asia and has a primary focus on the Mekong region countries.
 Partner countries are Cambodia, China, Lao PDR, Myanmar, Thailand and Vietnam.
-Regional activities under this programme sometimes involve other countries from the region, like Indonesia and the Philippines
+Regional activities under this programme sometimes involve other countries from the region, like Indonesia and the Philippines.

 The programme’s overall aim is to contribute to reduce health and environmental risks from chemicals through better management of agricultural, industrial and consumer chemicals and sustainable intensification of agricultural production.

 The programme considers safe food a “right” of all and not a privilege of a few.
 Farmers, their families and their communities have a right to live and work in a non-toxic environment and consumers have a right to eat food that is healthy and free from pesticide residues.
 To protect themselves, everybody has a right to know about health and environmental risks from chemicals.

 - Through FAO-supported season-long and short-duration Farmers Field Schools and Training of Trainers, more than 80,000 farmers (>50% female) and more than 2,000 extension workers have been trained in IPM and Pesticide Risk Reduction.